Accounting Schools in Mississippi

 3. Accumulate the required hours of experience.

 CPA candidates must earn a minimum of one year of experience in accounting through full-time employment that is supervised and directed by a licensed CPA.
 The tasks the applicant completes must include meaningful practical experience in preparation for the practice of public accounting.
-Experience must be verified to the Mississippi State Board of Public Accountancy.
+Work may include accounting and auditing; management advisory; financial advisory; and preparation of tax returns or tax advice.
+Experience must be verified by the Board.

 4. Pass the Uniform CPA Examination.

-The Uniform CPA Exam is required in all 50 states to become a licensed CPA.
-Mississippi candidates should apply to the Mississippi State Board of Public Accountancy for permission to test using the Initial Exam Application form.
-Once a candidate is determined eligible to test, he or she will receive a Notice to Schedule and take the exam at one of two Mississippi testing centers.
-All four exam sections must be passed within a rolling 18 month period.
+The American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam is required in all 50 states to become a licensed CPA.
+Mississippi candidates should apply to the Board for permission to test using the online application form.
+CPA candidates in Mississippi are eligible to take the exam after 120 of the 150 qualifying hours of college-level education, including the required accounting concentration or its equivalent, have been completed.
+Once a candidate is determined eligible to test, he or she will receive a Notice to Schedule (NTS) from the National Association of State Boards of Accountancy (NASBA) and will schedule and take the exam at one of Mississippi’s Prometric testing centers.
+All four exam sections must be passed with a score of 75 or higher within a rolling 18-month period.

 5. Apply for a license.

 The final step to becoming a Mississippi CPA is to apply for a license.
 Applicants must apply within three years of passing the exam.
 Mississippi is a one-tier state, meaning that candidates only need to have a CPA license to practice public accounting.
 The online application is available on the Board’s website.